moosefs/moosefs-docker-cluster/README.md

 # Updates

+- Update cluster to version 4.57.6
+- The use of the MooseFS repository in containers has been discontinued.
+Binary files are compiled from source.
+This approach will make it easier to run the cluster on different CPU architectures.
 - All MooseFS processes are now correctly handling signals.
 - Metadata and data are now persistent and mounted as volumes.
 - TEST and PROD moosefs master metadata behavior defined by `MFS_ENV` variable.